CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 |:--:|
 |Image 1|

-The <span style="color:#66FF00">green</span> sections represent copying over memory from the device to the host, and the <span style="color:#FF4040">red</span> sections copy over memory back from the host to device.
+The <span style="color:#66FF00">green</span> sections show time spent in copying over memory from the device to the host, and the <span style="color:#FF4040">red</span> sections show time spent in copying over memory back from the host to device.
 These take the most amount of time.

 The <span style="color:#889CD2">purple</span> coloured sections are the actual kernels.
 This project's naive and work-efficient scan implementations take 27.4% of all kernel execution time, whereas thrust's `DeviceScanInitKernel` and `DeviceScanKernel` take only 1.2% of the total kernel execution time.